akaabdullahmateen/roadmap/css/concepts/index.md

 : It creates a pseudo-element that is the first child of the selected element and is inline by default.
 The pseudo-element created is contained by the formatting box of the selected element, and thus do not apply to replaced elements.

 `::first-letter`
 : It selects the first letter of the first line of a block-level element, but only when it is not preceded by other content.
 Punctuation that precedes or immediately follows the first letter is included in the match.
-Both letters of a digraph, which are always capitalized together, are included in the match.
 If generated content is injected with the `::before` pseudo-element, the `::first-letter` will match the first letter of this generated content.

 `::first-line`
 : It selects the first line of a block-level element.
-The length and content of the text matched depends on the width of the element and document.
 The `::first-line` has no effect when the first child of the element is an inline block-level element.

 `::file-selector-button`
 : It selects the button of an `<input>` element with `type="file"`.
-The `::file-selector-button` is a whole element, and hence matches the rules from the user agent stylesheet.
-In particular, fonts and colors would not necessarily inherit from the `<input>` element.
+The `::file-selector-button` is a whole element, and hence, rather than inheriting, it matches rules from the user agent stylesheet.

 `::marker`
 : It selects the marker box of a list item, which typically contains a bullet or number.
 It has effect on any element or pseudo-element with the declaration `display: list-item` set.

 `::placeholder`
 : It selects the placeholder text in an `<input>` or `<textarea>` element.
-By default, most browsers style placeholder text with less opacity and lighter color to indicate that it is merely a suggestion.

 `::selection`
 : It selects part of the selected element that has been highlighted by the user.
-However, do not override selected text styles for purely aesthetic reasons, since unexpected changes can hurt a user's understanding of the functionality.

 ### Pseudo-classes